 It’s a lot like Amazon’s Subscribe and Save.
 You put qualifying purchases on a Home Depot or Lowe’s subscription and never think about it again.
 Both stores require you to sign up for an account, and from there you can manage, pause, or cancel your subscription at any time.

 This one’s a tie.
 Same discount.
 Same items.
-Home Depot’s still holding onto their 7 – 6 lead.
+The score holds strong at 8 – 7, Lowe’s.

-Home Depot and Lowe’s both offer 10% off regular-priced items for active military members and their spouses, and both stores allow service members to use the discount online and in store.
-But the key difference is that Home Depot caps how much you can save through the military discount at $400 per year.
+Home Depot and Lowe’s both offer 10% off regular-priced items for active military members and their spouses, both online and in-store.
+But the key difference is that you can only save up to $400 a year with Home Depot’s military discount.

-Lowe’s, on the other hand, has no annual savings limit.
+Lowe’s, on the other hand, has no annual savings limit for military members.

 Home Depot and Lowe’s mirror each other on nearly every aspect of their respective return policies.
 Both stores allow you up to 90 days to make a return, and neither store will leave you on the hook for return shipping.
 Plus, Home Depot and Lowe’s allow customers to return dead plants, shrubs, and perennials for up to one year.